Uniswap/qa-interview-assignment/README.md

 # QA'ing an Instagram Clone

-QA is an important part of the mobile development process at cLabs and we believe the best way to know if you'll be a good fit is to see some of your work first hand.
+QA is an important part of the mobile development process at Uniswap and we believe the best way to know if you'll be a good fit is to see some of your work first hand.
 As part of the QA Engineer interview process, candidates are asked to showcase their ability in both manual and automated testing.

 This repo is home to an Instagram clone, which is largely based off the work done by [Pavel Foujeu](https://twitter.com/Pavel_FFP) in [this public repo](https://github.com/Doha26/Instagram-clone).
 We ask that candidates follow the steps to launch the app in an iOS simulator then preform manual testing and automated testing (using the Detox framework).